-we only accept applications of foreign students.
+- we only accept applications of foreign students.
 Please understand that German applications will not be considered for these 2 scholarships;

-- The previous stay in Germany has to be shorter than 15 months by the end of February 2018, when you will submit to the DAAD-portal.: Cut-off date for arrival in Germany is thus around end of November 2016 (anyone that arrived or has done a MSc in Germany for longer than these 15 months is no longer eligible!)
+- the previous stay in Germany has to be shorter than 15 months by the end of February 2018, when you will submit to the DAAD-portal.: Cut-off date for arrival in Germany is thus around end of November 2016 (anyone that arrived or has done a MSc in Germany for longer than these 15 months is no longer eligible!)

 - at the time of application, your last final exam should have taken place during the past six years.